A Beginner’s Guide to Bitcoin Cloud Mining

-Cloud mining is a term for companies that allow you to rent mining hardware they operate and maintain in exchange for a fixed fee and a share of the revenue you’ll make.
-It basically means that you can mine remotely without the need for buying expensive hardware.
+Cloud mining is a term describing companies that allow you to rent mining hardware they operate and maintain in exchange for a fixed fee and a share of the revenue you’ll make.
+It basically means that you can mine remotely without the need for buying expensive mining hardware.

 Most, if not all, cloud mining companies today are either plain scams or work through an ineffective business model.
 By ineffective I mean that you will either lose money or earn less than you would have by just buying and holding Bitcoins.

 That’s cloud mining in a nutshell.
-If you want a more detailed review about cloud mining in general and specific companies, keep on reading.
+If you want a more detailed review about cloud mining and a specific profitability analysis, keep on reading.
 Here’s what I’ll cover:

 - Do your own research

 - Conclusion – Is Cloud mining worth it?

-Since mining Bitcoins at home is so incredibly difficult many people are looking for cheaper solutions that don’t involve buying expensive hardware that eats up electricity and will quickly become outdated.
+Since mining Bitcoins at home is so incredibly expensive many people are looking for cheaper solutions that don’t involve buying hardware that eats up electricity and will quickly become outdated.

-In light of this, cloud mining seems like the perfect solution: You “rent” hash power from miners that are (supposedly) located in a remote, cool location.
+In light of this, cloud mining seems like the perfect solution: You “rent” hash power from miners that are located in a remote, cool location.
 The cloud mining company takes care of maintaining the miners and you share the revenues of the operation.

 If you google the term “cloud mining” you’ll find endless possibilities to jump on board.
 Most of these website will show you tons of confusing numbers (especially if you’re a newbie) and promise that cloud mining is “the easiest and most efficient way to earn Bitcoins”.